 - Oral chemotherapy can be taken as pills (tablets, capsules) or liquid.
 Your child can take this type of chemotherapy by mouth at home.

 - Intravenous chemotherapy is injected into a vein.
-This involves inserting a needle into a vein, and then attaching the chemotherapy medicine to the needle and letting it enter the body slowly.
-Some chemotherapy treatments take several minutes; others work better when they are given slowly over a few hours.
+This involves inserting a needle into a vein, attaching the chemotherapy medicine to the needle and letting it enter the body slowly.
+Some chemotherapy treatments take several minutes.
+Others work better when they are given slowly over a few hours.

 - Intramuscular chemotherapy is injected straight into a large muscle, such as the thigh or upper arm.